Betsy Drake: Career

-She began looking for work as an actress in New York City, supporting herself by working as a Conover model.
+Drake began looking for work as an actress in New York City, supporting herself by working as a Conover model.
 She met the playwright Horton Foote, who offered her a job as an understudy in his play Only the Heart, which enabled her to join the Actors' Equity Association and thus become a professional actress.

 After coming to the attention of the producer Hal Wallis, Drake was pressured by her agent to sign a Hollywood contract.
 She hated Hollywood and managed to be released from the contract by declaring herself insane.
 She returned to New York City and, in 1947, read for the director Elia Kazan for the lead role in the London company of the play Deep Are the Roots.
 Later that year, Drake was selected by Kazan as one of the founding members of the Actors Studio.

-Cary Grant first spotted her in 1947 while she was performing in London.
+Cary Grant spotted her in 1947 while she was performing in London.
 The two, who both happened to be returning to the U.S. on the RMS Queen Mary, struck up an instant rapport.
 At the insistence of Grant, Drake was subsequently signed to a film contract by RKO Pictures and David Selznick, where she appeared, opposite Grant, in her first film, the romantic comedy Every Girl Should Be Married (1948).
 New York Times film critic Bosley Crowther called her performance “foxily amusing”.

-On Christmas Day 1949, Drake and Grant married in a private ceremony organized by Grant's best man, Howard Hughes, and deliberately chose a low-key, introspective private life.
+On Christmas Day 1949, Drake and Grant married in a private ceremony organized by Grant's best man, Howard Hughes, and chose a low-key, introspective private life.
 They delved into transcendentalism, mysticism, and yoga.
 She took up causes including the plight of homeless children in Los Angeles.
-In 1954, they bought the "Las Palomas" estate in the Movie Colony neighborhood of Palm Springs, California.
+In 1954, they bought the "Las Palomas" estate in The Movie Colony neighborhood of Palm Springs, California.